-Premium - The periodic payment to Medicare, an insurance company, or a health care plan for
+Premium - The periodic payment to Medicare, an insurance company, or a health care plan for health or prescription drug coverage.

 Prescription Drug Benefit Manager - The third party prescription drug organization responsible for processing and paying prescription drug claims, developing and maintaining the drug list (formulary), and negotiating discounts and rebates with drug manufacturers.